Quantum algorithm for the Navier Stokes equations by using the streamfunction vorticity formulation and the lattice Boltzmann method: The quantum algorithm

 \section{The quantum algorithm}

 To develop and test the quantum algorithm for solving the stream function-vorticity formulation of the NSE by using the LBM, the IBM's quantum computing software development framework Qiskit \cite{Qiskit} is used in this work.
-In general, the methodology for establishing the quantum algorithm is primarily determined by the structure of the lattice Boltzmann method, and can be defined through five major steps: initialization, collision, propagation, boundary condition implementation and, macros calculation (Fig.\ref{fig:FIG-2}).
+In general, the methodology for establishing the quantum algorithm is primarily determined by the structure of the lattice Boltzmann method, and can be defined through five major steps: initialization, collision, propagation, boundary condition implementation and, calculation of macroscopic quantities (Fig.\ref{fig:FIG-2}).
 For each of these steps a corresponding quantum algorithm has been developed and implemented on Qiskit's statevector simulator by using its gate set and built-in procedures, while for to the practical limitation in terms of available qubits, the resulting components of velocities are calculated on a classical computer by using Eq.(\ref{3}).
 However, some practical guidelines on solving Eq.(\ref{3}) on the quantum device are consequently provided.
+After one time step simulation is finished, the measurements and re-initialization of the quantum state serving as the input for next time step is required.
+This condition introduces additional restriction, where, due to the presence of non-linear term in equilibrium function, performing the state tomography after each time step is obligatory.